evancz/guide.elm-lang.org/book/interop/ports.md

 We can give information to the Elm program, but only when it starts.
 What if you want to talk to JavaScript while the program is running?

+You can check out the minimal examples of using ports for [`WebSockets`](https://github.com/elm-community/js-integration-examples/tree/master/websockets) and [`localStorage`](https://github.com/elm-community/js-integration-examples/tree/master/localStorage), but come back to see why it is that way!

 ## Message Passing